-Reasoning isn’t the only way to buck yourself up, has it ever worked……?
+Reasoning isn’t the only way to buck yourself up: has it ever worked……?

-with this FLAPJACK RECIPE
+ITS A FLAPJACK RECIPE

 Do you love something crispy, rich, fibrous, buttery, wholesome and above all HEALTHY (um, really?)
 Something that is extremely easy and quick to make?